DSEI21000-S21/project-product-price-prediction/documents/JM.md

 **A. Do you provide visualization summaries for all your data and features?**

-All data and features are summarized in proper visualizations.
+We provided visualization summaries for all our data and features.

 **B. Do you use the correct visualization type, eg. bar graphs for categorical data, scatter plots for numerical data, etc?**

-The distributions are shown by histograms.
-The correlations are shown by heatmaps.
-The categrical groupings are shown by clustering plots.
+The distributions are shown with histograms.
+The correlations are shown with heatmaps.
+The categrical groupings are shown with clustering plots.
-The outliers are shown by box plots.
+The outliers are shown with box plots.
 The rankings are shown with bar charts.
-In addition, the relationships between the variables are shown by scattor plots.
+In addition, the relationships between the variables are shown with scattor plots.

-**C. Are your axes properly labeled?
+**C. Are your axes properly labeled?**

-All visuals containe proper labels for axes.
+All visuals contain proper labels for each axis.

 **D. Do you use color properly?**

-The colors of the visuals show clearly each group of data.
+The colors are assigned to each group of data on the visuals.
+In another word, by seeing the colors, we are able to distinguish the groups.

 **E. Do you use opacity and dot size so that scatterplots with lots of data points are not just a mass of interpretable dots?**

-The dots are shown beautifully on the clustering plot.
+The dots are beautifully shown on the clustering plot.
 On the plot, each color represents a category.
-By seeing the dot, we would know there a specific categoty belongs to.
+By seeing the dot, we would know where the specific categoty belongs to.
 The dots do not cover each other, so we can see a clear separation of groups of the categories.

 **F. Do you write captions explaining what a reader should conclude from each figure (not just saying what it is but what it tells you)?**